jzanetti/Syspop/README.md

 This tool is optimized for large-scale microdata generation where individual attributes are assigned based on conditional probability distributions.

+The New Zealand unit records of synthetic population can be explored at [here](https://jzanetti1985.pythonanywhere.com)

 ---

 ## 🚀 Key Features